Kalevera/smartthings-node-proxy-logger/README.md

 logger.log(null,'this is a general message that we want to track and will be notified of the message via email')

 ```

+### modification to config file

+must add the following to the config file to recieve emails and to expect a threshold for log files to be reduced in size
+{
+  "maxLogSizeBytes":"12400",  // 12.4kbs
+  "mailkey" :"Insert Mailgun key", //this relies on mailgun and mailgun API, find the key in your www.mailgun.com dashboard
+  "maildomain":"Insert Mailgun domain", //find the sandbox domain or an authroized domain in your www.mailgun.com dashboard
+  "myEmail":"Insert the email that is getting notifications" //if using sandbox you'll need to verify the email on mailgun dashboard
+  }